Andrew-Biggins1/GlobalGuess/README.md

 # GlobalGuess

 ## PLEASE NOTE
-To load css, /static/main.css didn't want to work at all but /app/static/main.css didn't work in flask so  ```<link rel="stylesheet" href="{{ url_for('static', filename='main.css') }}">``` was used but wont pass html validation.
+To load css, /static/main.css didn't want to work at all but /app/static/main.css didn't work in flask. so  ```<link rel="stylesheet" href="{{ url_for('static', filename='main.css') }}">``` was used but wont pass html validation.
-Please insert into html documents or css will not load, another copy of this has been made called GlobalGuess1 which has the full code but wont pass validation.
+The main app will run fine but wont pass html validation because of the above.
+Another copy that will pass html validation has been put in named ```GlobalGuess1```, but the css will not load in flask.
+CSS will load into previews.
+Sorry for the inconvinince.

 ## Description: